coveooss/sf-case-assist-cookbook/README.md

 - [How to Add New Fields for Classification](#how-to-add-new-fields-for-classification): A guide to specify additional fields for classification.

-## What is included within this project
+## What Is Included in This Project

 This project contains two flows: a Recommended Flow and a Demo flow.
 Both are lightning flows already setup with multiple steps to create a support case.